-In its pursuit of effective flood risk management and sustainable transboundary river management in the Danube River Basin, the ICPDR continues to improve and protect a high level of water quality throughout the region.
+In its pursuit of sustainable transboundary river management and effective flood risk management and in the Danube River Basin, the ICPDR continues to improve and protect a high level of water quality throughout the region.
 All of this work began back in 1994 with the signing of the Danube River Protection Convention, but also includes the EU Water Framework Directive (2000) and the EU Floods Directive (2007).

-As laid out in the objectives of the above, the ICPDR develops its work programs at 6-year intervals: a River Basin Management Plan and the Flood Risk Management Plan for the Danube River Basin.
+As laid out in the objectives of the above, the ICPDR develops such plans at 6-year intervals: a River Basin Management Plan and the Flood Risk Management Plan for the Danube River Basin.
 These plans lie at the core of the ICPDR's central work programs, and as such, they should be developed with strong involvement of civil society and stakeholders from the beginning via public participation events such as workshops.

 How This Consultation Works